 Wilkinson’s boring machine worked equally well for making steam engine cylinders.
 After the two men met in 1774, the rest, as they say, became history.
 Watt’s steam engine proved to be a big hit and gave an important motive force to the Industrial Revolution.

 Fast-forward to CRM.
 Our industry and its evolving technology have been around in one form or another for about 25 years.
-It’s worth remembering the first systems were client-server oriented, and that CRM has been a hotbed of innovation throughout this century.
+It’s worth remembering the first systems were client-server oriented and that CRM has been a hotbed of innovation throughout this century.
 It invented or popularized such inventions as Software as a Service, mobility solutions, social networking-infused systems, and analytics-driven applications.

 So, all of this has been percolating in our society for decades, but now enter the novel coronavirus.
-People are sick, some dying, and many champing at the bit to get back to work.
+People are sick, some are dying, and many are champing at the bit to get back to work.
 There’s no cure, no vaccine, and no therapeutics.
 Our healthcare system is so far bending but not breaking — but it needs a break, as do the people who staff it.